 4. Does My Wedding Ceremony Have To Be In Spanish To Be Legal?

 No. Destination weddings in the Riviera Maya are BIG business, and so there is no shortage of qualified, English speaking Marriage Officiants.
 Hooray!
 You will be able to understand what is being said at your wedding ceremony!
 Again, if you are working with a wedding planner, they will take care of all of these details for you.
-If you do not like the vendor offered by your all inclusive resort, we can certainly recommend someone wonderful for you!
+If you do not like the vendor offered by your all-inclusive resort, we can certainly recommend someone wonderful for you!
 Just ask!

 Bear in mind, your marriage license will be in Spanish.
 This in itself is not a problem in Canada.
 You can choose to have it translated at home if you want, but your marriage will still be recognized as legal if do not.
 This is different for US citizens, unfortunately.
 The rules vary by state regarding the necessity of marriage license translation but note that you will need to have it apostatized in order for your marriage to be recognized as legal.
+Here is a list of the States that require translation.

 5. What Documents Do We Need With Us In Order To Have A Civil Wedding Ceremony?

 You will both need your passports, as well as your witnesses passports, and they must all be valid for six months or more.
 I would recommend bringing a few copies of everybody’s passports down with you too, as you may end up avoiding unnecessary hassles this way.
 You will also need to provide your tourist visa card, which you will be given once you enter into Mexico.
 (Do not lose this!)
-See here for a complete list of all paperwork needed.

 I know this might sound like a lot, when you already have so much on your plate with your wedding as it is, but if you are a tourist getting married in Mexico, chances are pretty good that you will have a great wedding planner holding your hand through this process.
 However, if you want more information on all of this, here is a great resource on getting married in Mexico.